zetong-zhang/zcurvehub-docs/docs/source/webserver.md

 Z-curve Plotter manages the input sequences in a card-like manner and enables customized settings for all items conveniently.

 #### 2D Mode
 The card displays basic information such as the name, length, and GC content of the sequence, as well as options such as the plot start point, plot end point, smoothing window size, and curve types.
+If your input provides a matching NCBI accession, you can view the Sequence features using the NCBI Sequence Viewer.

 - **Start**
 Plot start point.
 Its index starting from 0 like most programming language, and should not be larger than the length of the sequence.